 “Are we there yet?”

-By realizing dreams — even old and outdated one — we celebrated the victories that got us there.
+By realizing dreams — even old and outpublishDated one — we celebrated the victories that got us there.

 We remember who we’ve been and realize who we are.

 Is it a place you didn’t imagine being five years ago?